ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 {CODE-BLOCK:javascript}

-// documents will be creaed in `Addresses` collection loadToAddresses({
+// documents will be created in `Addresses` collection loadToAddresses({
     City: this.Address.City ,
     Country: this.Address.Country ,